CarolinaRussi/the-book-club/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-I am using tailwind, react-icons, react-router
+I am using tailwind, react-icons, react-router.

+On back-end I will use express.